learningtitans/melanoma-screening/README.md

 	bossanova:
 		code: 					BossaNova source code.
 		bossanova.sh: 			main script to run experiments with BossaNova code.
-	dataset:
-		images: 				directory to store the images of Baseline and BossaNova experiments.
+	dataset:					directory to store the images of "Baseline" and "BossaNova" experiments.
 		folds: 					directory containing the fold files of each validation protocol.
 	deep-transfer:
 		datasets:				the folder to organize datasets for "deep + transfer" experiments.